RubyLearning/blog/content/post/2015/04/learn-ruby-the-hard-way-a-book-review.md

 I was surprised to see some of these problems in a "Third Edition" copy.

-I may update this review once I have completed instructing with it.
-This book is getting a good workout with the questions and findings that someone with fresh eyes to the language and the book, and a lot of graphite from my pencil is seeing the surface of the pages with notes an things that could be corrected.

 ## Summary

-Too many little problems, some outright errors, and some not so helpful lies, somehow it seems to be missing technical review, and final proofing.
-Yet still a good tool for supervised instruction.
+Too many little problems, some outright technical errors, and some not so helpful printing problems.
+Somehow it seems to be missing technical review, and final proofing.

+I believe it is still a good tool for supervised instruction.

-Not a suggested book for a new programmer with no quick feedback loop, someone to ask.
+I can not recommend this book for a new programmer with no quick feedback loop, someone to ask.
 I would not give this book to one of my kids and leave them to it.
+It should work for a programmer just getting into Ruby, but familiar with other languages.